vit20087/vit20087/README.md

 ---

-*Open to new opportunities in QA Engineering and AI Automation!* 🚀
+*Open to new opportunities in QA Engineering !* 🚀